mahlonsmith/nim-ladybug/USAGE.md

   RETURN items, thing
 """

-# KuzuFlatTuple can be stringified just like the result set.
+# LbugFlatTuple can be stringified just like the result set.
 for row in res:
   echo row #=>
   # 1|thing